-Male hormone imbalance can affect the testoterone, cortisol and thyroid hormone levels in a man’s body.
-Hormone imbalance may increase over time as men age, and it is caused by declining testosterone levels which can begin at any age.
+Male hormone imbalance can affect the testosterone, cortisol and thyroid hormone levels in a man’s body.
+Hormone imbalance may increase over time as men age, and it is caused by declining hormone levels which can begin at any age.

 While age is a common contributing factor, other factors that can cause male hormone imbalance include diet, activity level, stress, injuries, genetics and certain medications.

 Symptoms of Male Hormone Imbalance

 The symptoms of male hormonal imbalance are not always apparent, and the signs are often misdiagnosed or ignored.
 Some of the most common symptoms include: